 Last year was a momentous one for us as we co-hosted the Cartophilic Society Annual Convention, for the third time.
-The first time was in 1998, which was The Society`s 60th Anniversary – and in 2006, which is described and photographed at:
+The first time was in 1998, which was The Society`s 60th Anniversary – and the previous in 2006, which is described and photographed at:

 John Player issued cigarette cards right through the inter-war years, including many sets of adhesive (or sticky) back sets which had special albums, but they stopped issuing cards just after the start of the Second World War.

 If you are on flickr, check out https://www.flickr.com/photos/50284741@N02.

 You might also be interested in this website – both to read, and to get involved with!

 Nottingham is also the site of the oldest Inn in England, “Ye Olde Trip to Jerusalem”, dating back to 1189, still in business, and coincidentally shown on a John Player card.
 Anyone have one to scan for us?

-But we must not leave this area without a nod to one of the area’s most renowned residents, Robin Hood – there are many cards and sets showing him, but some of us will always imagine that he strode through Sherwood Forest looking just as portrayed by Errol Flynn on this super Mitchell Stars of Screen and History card (number 11), as well as countless other incarnations, even a whole set issued by Typhoo Tea.
+Finally, we must not leave this area without a nod to one of the area’s most renowned residents, Robin Hood – there are many cards and sets showing him, but some of us will always imagine that he strode through Sherwood Forest looking just as portrayed by Errol Flynn on this super Mitchell Stars of Screen and History card (number 11).